charlesjavelona/blog/content/posts/2019-07-27---Intro-To-Stats.md

 Normal distribution is important to understand because it is used widely in inferential statistics and hypothesis testing, where the sample size is large (n>30).

+#### Central Limit Theorem

+Central limit theorem is given a dataset with unknown distribution(could be binomial, uniform, or random).
+The sample means will be close to the normal distribution.

+To put it in simple words, when you add up and normalize independent random variables(like dice rolls), their sum tends to look like a normal distribution.

+#### Sampling

+Is when a subset of a particular dataset is taken to represent the whole dataset for hypotheses testing.
+The reason why this is done it's because it is practical and cost effective to collect a general and indpendent sample size to represent the whole population of a data.